KelieSemoun/BO3_Dream_Weavers_Scripts/README.md

 # Call of Duty: Black Ops III Custom zombies map : Spyro 1 Dream Weavers.
 Script Repository

 This is a portfolio repository of the edited scripts I've provided when developing my custom zombies map Dream Weavers for NoahJ456's thrid mapping contest themed around video games.
-The time limit was 50 days and was a very enjoyable and insighful challenge !
+The time limit was 50 days and was a very enjoyable and insightful challenge !

 Here are links of useful infos :
 * [Steam map Page](https://steamcommunity.com/sharedfiles/filedetails/?id=3236139468)